 Create local user accounts.
 You can also use directory services like Active Directory or LDAP to provide additional user accounts.

 Modify the dataset ACL.
 After adding or modifying local users, edit the dataset permissions.

 Before creating the SMB share, create the dataset you want the share to use for data storage.

 It is best practice to use a dataset instead of a full pool for SMB or NFS shares.
 Sharing an entire pool makes it more difficult to later restrict access if needed.

 We recommend creating a new dataset with the Share Type set to SMB for the new SMB share.

 TrueNAS creates the ZFS dataset with these settings:

 ACL Mode set to Restricted The ACL Type influences the ACL Mode setting.
-When ACL Type is set to Inherit or POSIX, you cannot change the ACL Mode setting.
-When ACL Type is set to NFSv4 you can change the ACL Mode setting to Restricted.
+When ACL Type is set to Inherit, you cannot change the ACL Mode setting.
+When ACL Type is set to NFSv4, you can change the ACL Mode to Restricted.

 Case Sensitivity set to Insensitive

 TrueNAS also applies a default access control list to the dataset.
 This default ACL is restrictive and only grants access to the dataset owner and group.
 You can modify the ACL later according to your use case.